On Reinforcement Learning and Distribution Matching for Fine-Tuning Language Models with no Catastrophic Forgetting

 We consider lists of word associated with politics (task 3) and science (task 4) published by \citet{plug_and_play_20}, \item Sentiment classifier constraints, where $\phi(x) = 1$ if $x$ is classified as positive (task 5), or negative (task 6) by a pre-trained classifier published by \citet{plug_and_play_20}. \item A single distributional constraint where $\phi(x) = 1$ iff $x$ contains a female figure mention, and $\bar{\mu} = 0.5$ (task 8), \item A set of four distributional constraints: $\phi_i(x) = 1$ iff $x$ contains at least one of the words in the ``science", ``art", ``sports" and ``business" wordlists (compiled by \citet{plug_and_play_20}), respectively.
-For each $i$, $\bar{\mu}_i = 0.25$ (task 8), \item Hybrid constraints where $\phi_1(x) = 1$ iff $x$ contains more female than male pronouns, $\bar{\mu}_1 = 0.5$ and $\phi_2(x) = 1$ iff $x$ contains at least one of the words from the ``sports" wordlist (task 9) or ``politics'' wordlist, $\bar{\mu}_2(x) = 1$ (task 10). \end{enumerate} Following~\citep{khalifa_2021}, for hybrid and distributional constraints (tasks 8-10) we compare only GDC and GDC\texttt{++} because the RM objective of Ziegler and Reinforce is not equipped to handle distributional constraints.
+For each $i$, $\bar{\mu}_i = 0.25$ (task 8), \item Hybrid constraints where $\phi_1(x) = 1$ iff $x$ contains more female than male pronouns, $\bar{\mu}_1 = 0.5$ and $\phi_2(x) = 1$ iff $x$ contains at least one of the words from the ``sports" wordlist (task 9) or ``politics'' wordlist, $\bar{\mu}_2(x) = 1$ (task 10). \end{enumerate} \paragraph{Methods} We modify the GDC framework~\cite{khalifa_2021}, namely its KL-DPG algorithm, to include a baseline as shown in \Algref{al:KL-adaptive-DPG-baseline}.
+We refer to this method as \textbf{GDC\texttt{++}}.
+In addition to comparing \textbf{GDC\texttt{++}} with \textbf{GDC} we compare with two reward maximization baselines: \textbf{Reinforce} \citep{Williams92Reinforce} and \textbf{Ziegler} \citep{Ziegler19}.
+Reinforce tries to maximize the expected reward $\E_{x \sim \pit} R(x)$, where $R(x) =1$ if and only if the pointwise constraints are met.
+Ziegler instantiates the KL-control approach: its objective includes a KL penalty term for departures from $a$.
+Following~\citep{khalifa_2021}, for hybrid and distributional constraints (tasks 8-10) we compare only GDC and GDC\texttt{++} because the RM objective of Ziegler and Reinforce is not equipped to handle them.